 - Without the right payment platform, your shoppers will feel insecure

-- Put some effort into it and select a platform based on your needs
+- Select a platform based on your needs